usfcs-scholars/usfcs-scholars.github.io/_scholarships/apply.md

   2. Must have both a major GPA and overall GPA of 3.0 or higher.

-  3. Must continue to qualify as low-incoming according to their FAFSA.
+  3. Must continue to qualify as low-income (see above).

   4. Must participate in all required program activities.